informatics-isi-edu/facebase-docs/docs/_docs/human-data/notification.md

 Once your request is processed and reviewed, you will be notified via email whether or not your request is approved.

 Allow approximately 4-6 weeks for a response.
-If approved, you will have access to the human data for **one year after the approval date**.{: .bg-info}
+If approved, you will have access to the human data for **one year after the approval date**.

+**Delayed approvals:** Due to the expiration of funding for much of the federal government that occurred at midnight on Tuesday, September 30, NIDCR program staff are unable to review new data submissions.
+Therefore, expect delays in the approval of your data submission until further notice.{:.bg-info}

 If you receive an approval email, a member of the FaceBase Hub will contact you directly to provide the data securely (i.e., you will not download the data directly from the regular website.)
 The process will use encryption as described on the next page.